-- Rica, Innovations in Dementia and local DEEP dementia groups will work with you to design practical consumer insight and development projects that have real impact.
+- In partnership with Innovations in Dementia and local DEEP dementia groups, we'll work with you to design practical consumer insight and development projects that have real impact.

 - This initiative provides an important new UK-wide consumer research resource for businesses and organisations.